Skip Navigation

 Coordinating a model of access and system navigation to make it easier for children, youth, and their families to connect to the mental health programs and services best suited to meet their needs.

 The Grant provides one and two-year grants to programs and initiatives that support community-based prevention and intervention strategies to prevent gun and gang violence.
-Applications must focus on supporting children, youth and young adults who are or may become vulnerable to gang involvement.
+Funded programs focus on supporting children, youth and young adults who are or may become vulnerable to gang involvement.

-For more data and research from Building Safer Communities in Halton, the following resources are available:
+For more data and research from Building Safer Communities in Halton, download the following resources:

 Community Investment